USS Grayback (SS-208)

-USS Grayback (SS-208), a Tambor-class submarine, was the first ship of the United States Navy to be named for the lake herring, Coregonus artedi.
-She ranked 20th among all U.S. submarines in total tonnage sunk during World War II, with 63,835 tons, and 24th in number of ships sunk, with 14.
+USS Grayback (SS-208), was a Tambor-class submarine, and was the first ship of the United States Navy to be named for the lake herring Coregonus artedi.
+She ranked 20 among all U.S. submarines in total tonnage sunk during World War II, with 63,835 tons, and 24th in number of ships sunk, with 14.
 She was sunk near Okinawa on 27 February 1944.
 Her wreck was discovered in June 2019.

 Construction and commissioning

 Grayback′s keel was laid down by the Electric Boat Company in Groton, Connecticut.
 She was launched on 31 January 1940, sponsored by Mrs. Lydia Ballou Brown (née Chappell), wife of Rear Admiral Wilson Brown, Superintendent of the United States Naval Academy, and commissioned on 30 June 1941 with Lieutenant Willard A. Saunders in command.

 Operational history

 Attached to the United States Atlantic Fleet, Grayback conducted her shakedown cruise in Long Island Sound from Newport, New London, and New York City.
-In company with the submarine Grampus (SS-207), she departed New London, Connecticut, on 8 September 1940 for patrol duty in the Caribbean Sea and Chesapeake Bay, then arrived at Portsmouth Naval Shipyard in Kittery, Maine, on 30 November 1940 for overhaul.
+In company with the submarine Grampus (SS-207), she departed New London, Connecticut, on 8 September 1941 for patrol duty in the Caribbean Sea and Chesapeake Bay, then arrived at Portsmouth Naval Shipyard in Kittery, Maine, on 30 November 1941 for overhaul.
 After the United States's entry into World War II, Grayback departed for Pearl Harbor, Hawaii arriving 8 February 1942.